eleonoravercesi/complexity_DFJ_few_subtour/README.md

 The folder contains the following files:

 - `tsplib_hardtsplib.ipynb`  for reproducing the results of Table 1, 3 and 4.
-- `focus_dantzig42_brazil58.ipynb` for the results of Table 2.
+- `focus_dantzig42_brazil58.ipynb` for the results of Table 2 and Figure 3.
-- `random.ipynb` for the results of Figure 5 and 7.
+- `random.ipynb` for the results of Figure 4 and 5.
 - `plot.ipynb` for the results of Figure 6.
 - `rectilinear_3D_instances.ipynb` for the results of Section 5.4.
 - `utils.py, ialg.py, cover.py` containing the functions used in the notebooks, that can be of independent interest.